olayemito/Palmora-PowerBI-Analysis/README.md

 ### Data Cleaning and Transformation
 After the data was fully loaded, I transformed the data (took it to the mechanic's workshop) by using the Power Query Editor through the following steps:
-    a.
  I filtered the rows to remove duplicate datasets (names of employees).
-    b.
 I added a conditional column with the heading as 'Region' to split all the complany locations, namely; South West, North West and North Central and I reorded the new conditional column and placed it beside the locaion clomun.
-    c.
-I filtered the department and salary columns to remove all 'Nulls' from the dataset.
+3. I filtered the department and salary columns to remove all 'Nulls' from the dataset.
     d.
 I inserted a generic gender (female) to all employees that did not reveal their gender.
     e.
 I added two other conditional columns namely 'Salary Band' and 'Rating sort'.
     f.
 I ensured that the datatype is exactly the same with the type of data in each column.